Vinod3d/DSA-In-JavaScript/introduction/Intorduction.md

 | Recursion         | A programming technique where a function calls itself.                          |
 | Divide and Conquer | A method of solving complex problems by breaking them into smaller, more manageable sub-problems, solving the sub-problems, and combining the solutions.
 Recursion is often used when using this method in an algorithm. |
 | Brute Force       | A simple and straightforward way an algorithm can work by simply trying all possible solutions and then choosing the best one.  |

+### Time Complexity

+The Time complexity is mainly calculated by counting the numeber of steps to finish the execution

+### Space Complexity

+Space complexity is the amount of space required to solve a problem

+### Big O notation : Use to denote complexity(both)